 How does the art and design school produce its subjects, namely professional designers?
 What values, criteria and mechanisms are tacitly or explicitly deployed in education?
 To answer these questions, I will explore the relationship between the school and the so-called real world, the affinities between old and current waves of student protests, the targets of institutional critique, the role of cultural capital and critical disposition in fostering emerging professional models.
 Furthermore, I will try to demonstrate that a broadly humanistic turn of design, which makes the designer an intellectual of technics, is less a spontaneous evolution of the field than a logical outcome of design’s unstable position within the technical domain.
 Finally, I will propose an ethos of compromise against the more commonly adopted one of autonomy, as the latter obscures several forms of dependency.

 The art and design school – you all know it too well.
 I deliberately use a generic expression because what I’m going to focus on is shared by various institutions dedicated to the cultivation of design disciplines (academy, university, private school, master, summer school, etc.).
-The reasons why I will insist a bit punctiliously on keeping art and design together will become obvious, I hope, in the course of the presentation.
+The reasons why I will insist a bit punctiliously on keeping art and design together will become obvious, I hope, in the course of this essay.

-.
+I have devoted the last few years to the theme of work, understood as an activity, a system of relationships and, above all, a myth, that is, as a story we tell ourselves and one another.
 Specifically, I have tried to offer a perspective as realistic as possible (and for this very reason not at all immune to idealizations and rhetorical veneers) on the so-called ‘real world’, that dimension that follows, in theory, the period of study.
 It is precisely this sequence that, in my opinion, needs to be reconsidered.
 Let’s start here.

 The School is the Real World